The thing I struggle with the most when it comes to raising teenagers is what is too much for them to handle and when should I push them more.

 I say no to going to practice.

-I say no to signing up for anything else or pushing ourselves any harder or taking that advanced class.
+I say no to signing up for anything else or pushing ourselves any harder or taking too many advanced classes.

 And when we say no, even though I am positive it is the right thing to do, I still worry.
 Will they be left behind or will they miss out?
 Can they keep up with the frenetic pace of today’s performance-based world where everyone wants to be the best and do the most and push harder?
 Could they have handled it?